Flea & Tick Prevention for Mini Aussies: The MDR1 Risk, Natural Strategies & What to Do After a Bite

 Liver Support

-Natural Prevention Strategies That Actually Work
+Natural Prevention

 Natural prevention is a layered approach — repellents, environmental management, and a dog whose immune terrain makes them a less desirable host.

-Topical repellent
+Topical Repellent

 Cedar + Neem Sprays

-Internal repellent
+Internal Support

 Apple Cider Vinegar

-Collar option
+Collar Option

 Herbal Tick Collars